SmilingWolf/SW-CV-ModelZoo/README.md

 ----

 ## Journal
+**05/04/2022**:
+So, I trained a bunch of ConvNexts in the past month.
+Learned a few things too:
+- on the importance of the learning rate: even simply halving it might lower a model's performance to the point of making it worthless.
+While running the ASL sweep I had a few stability issues.
+Among other things, I tried lowering the learning rate to half the usual one.
+Turned out the issue was elsewhere.
+Fixed that, I forgot to turn the learning rate back up.
+Lo and behold, the Focal Loss run I was using as "control group" came out a whopping 4% lower in F1 w.r.t. the old one (ConvNextTV1_03_05_2022_15h56m42s).
+Never making that mistake again.
+- the ASL sweep results speak for themselves: neither Focal Loss nor ASL are a good fit for either the current dataset, or the current training settings.
+I suspect the culprit might be the very aggressive MixUp.
+I'll spin up a few more test runs and report back.

 **04/03/2022**:
 It is done!
 As the commit says, the first round of experiments on NFNets is finally over.